longhorn/website/content/docs/1.7.0/advanced-resources/deploy/revision_counter.md

 weight: 7
 ---

-The revision counter is a strong mechanism that Longhorn uses to track each replica's updates.
+The revision counter is a mechanism that Longhorn uses to track each replica's updates.

 During replica creation, Longhorn will create a 'revision.counter' file with its initial counter set to 0.
 And for every write to the replica, the counter in 'revision.counter' file will be increased by 1.

-The Longhorn Engine will use these counters to make sure all replicas are consistent during start time.
-These counters are also used during salvage recovery to decide which replica has the latest update.
+The Longhorn engine uses these counters as a heuristic for achieving best-effort consistency among replicas during startup.
+Note that because the write IOs in Longhorn are parallel, enabling the revision counter does not guarantee data consistency.
+Longhorn also uses these counters during auto-salvage to identify the replica with the latest update.

 Disable Revision Counter is an option in which every write on replicas is not tracked.
-When this setting is used, performance is improved, but the strong tracking for each replica is lost.
+When this setting is used, performance is improved.
 This option can be helpful if you prefer higher performance and have a stable network infrastructure (e.g. an internal network) with enough CPU resources.
-When the Longhorn Engine starts, it will skip checking the revision counter for all replicas, but auto-salvage will still be supported through the replica's head file stat.
-For details on how auto-salvage works without the revision counter, refer to [this section.](#auto-salvage-support-with-revision-counter-disabled)
+When the revision counter is disabled, the Longhorn Engine skips checking the revision counter for all replicas at startup.
+However, auto-salvage still functions because Longhorn can use the replica's head file stat to identify the replica to be used for recovery.
+For more information about how auto-salvage functions without the revision counter, see [Auto-Salvage Support with Revision Counter Disabled](#auto-salvage-support-with-revision-counter-disabled).

-By default, the revision counter is enabled.
+By default, the revision counter is disabled.

 > **Note:** 'Salvage' is Longhorn trying to recover a volume in a faulted state.
 A volume is in a faulted state when the Longhorn Engine loses the connection to all the replicas, and all replicas are marked as being in an error state.